 While networking is usually about you, effective follow-ups should be just as much about your contacts and what they want.

-You’re doing this in order to get them to remember you, win them over and hopefully have them give you their business, and that means catering to them a little.
+You're' doing this to get them to remember you, win them over and hopefully have them give you their business, which means catering to them a little.

-This rule is what determines each of the following six techniques' placement on the following list ranked from worst to best.
+This rule determines each of the following six techniques' placement on the following list ranked from worst to best.

-We’ll go over the pros and cons for each process to better explain why it placed in a particular spot.
+We'll' go over the pros and cons for each process.

 The Best Follow-up Processes, In Order